Student Clubs & Organizations

 Associated Colleges of the Chicago Area CS Division

-Lewis' Computer Science Department is a prominent part of the Computer Science Division of the Associated Colleges of the Chicago Area.
+Lewis' Computer and Mathematical Sciences Department is a prominent part of the Computer Science Division of the Associated Colleges of the Chicago Area.
 This organization provides several opportunities for Computer Science majors, including a fall seminar series on cloud computing and a spring programming competition in which Lewis has had historic success.

 The ISACA-Lewis University Student Organization is dedicated to providing student members greater career insight and networking opportunities in the areas of Cybersecurity, information systems, information security risk optimization, IT audit and governance and compliance of computing systems.
 The organization is recognized by ISACA International and supported by the local ISACA Chicago chapter.

 ISACA is a non-profit, global member association focused on Cybersecurity, IT Audit and Assurance professionals, IT governance, IT risk management, IT compliance, and information security management.
 ISACA members represent nearly all industry categories: financial, public accounting, government/public sector, technology, healthcare, utilities and manufacturing

 ISACA publishes a widely-used industry framework for IT and Information Security governance called COBIT, administers popular professional certifications Cybersecurity Nexus Fundamentals (CSX), CISA (Certified Information Systems Auditor) and CISM (Certified Information Security Manager), is headquartered in Rolling Meadows, Illinois, and has approximately 110,000 members worldwide and 204 chapters in 86 countries.

 The objectives of the ISACA- Lewis University student chapter are to:

 - Develop relationships and provide networking opportunities between Lewis students and IT and Information security professionals.